TGem7/Gem-Pokermon/README.md

 Hisuian Growlithe: +8 mult if played hand contains a Flush or a Stone Card

 Hisuian Arcanine: Stone cards count as all suits. +12 mult if played hand contains a flush.
 2x mult when played flush contains a stone card

+Milcery: Evolves after...shaking it?!

+Alcremie: $4 at end of round.
+When rerolling, 1 in 10 chance to create a Sweet